 “Yi yi” starts with a Chinese wedding and ends with a funeral service, which might make the viewers to easily observe the ‘circle of life’ message.
 But, Yang’s simplistic yet philosophical narrative approach bestows a one of a kind movie experience.
 The middle-aged father NJ Jian (Wu Nienjen) is one of the partners in a computer hardware firm that’s going through a transitional stage.
 The film opens with the marriage of NJ’s brother-in-law A-Di (Hsi-Sheng Chen).
 The visuals of easygoing wedding celebrations make us feel at home.
 Then a distraught woman arrives, crying in front of the family matriarch (A-Di’s mother): “It should have been me marrying your son” and she asks “where’s that pregnant bitch” (addressing A-Di’s bride).
 As the title-card emerges, we get a closer look at the elegant grandmother (Ru-Yun Tang), a former teacher, who feels too old to encounter all the familial strife.

 NJ gets a chance to rendezvous with her in Tokyo, while his wife Min-Min seeks a cure for her depression in a local religious outfit.
-Ting-Ting experiences her first love with the disdained boyfriend of her next door neighbor & friend Lili (Adriene Lin).
-The family is gradually getting to be dysfunctional, but ‘Yi yi’ isn’t your typical suburban drama, where sexual release and throwing expletives at each other becomes a way to cope with the aloofness.
+Ting-Ting experiences her first love with the disdained boyfriend of her next door neighbor & friend, Lili (Adriene Lin).
+The family is gradually getting to be dysfunctional, but ‘Yi yi’ isn’t your typical suburban drama, where illicit sexual relationships and throwing expletives at each other becomes a way to cope with the aloofness.
 This is a family whom we could relate with our personal experiences and the breakdowns and recuperation in the narrative never sting our senses with melodrama.

 "Dad, I Can’t See What You See"